 7. Accupedo Pedometer

 Like the other apps on this list, Accupedo Pedometer is one of the best pedometer apps around.
 This particular offering is known for its widget that sits on your home screen giving you a constant view of the steps you’ve taken.
 It’s configurable, so you can see steps, distance, minutes, calories, and more in a manner that suits you best.
 It only starts tracking after you take ten steps, so there’s a chance your trips to the bathroom or kitchen from your desk won’t count.
 You’ve been warned.

 8. Noom Walk

-There you have it, five Android Pedometer apps that are just raring for you to get out of that office chair and wander around the neighborhood, grocery shop, or just walk in circles around the house.
+There you have it, seven Android Pedometer apps that are just raring for you to get out of that office chair and wander around the neighborhood, grocery shop, or just walk in circles around the house.
 A pedometer doesn’t require you to change your life or make a habit of visiting the gym; it encourages you to be more active by just pushing you to take a few more steps than you did yesterday.
 So “step” up to the challenge and enjoy!